 Hire Some Help

-If you're not confident about your bargaining skills-or if you simply don't like to haggle-you may want to turn to a car-buying service.
-For a $200 fee, CarBargains will do the legwork for you, getting competitive bids for the car you want from at least five dealers in your area.
-CarBargains is sometimes able to get lower prices than other car-buying services partly because it receives no money from dealers and thus is working only for you.
+If you're not confident about your bargaining skills -- or if you simply don't like to haggle -- you may want to turn to a car-buying service.
+For a $250 fee, CarBargains will do the legwork for you, getting competitive bids for the car you want from at least five dealers in your area.
+CarBargains receives no money from dealers and thus is working only for you.
+The key to its success is introducing competition among the dealers it works with.
+And each bid, including options, is reported relative to invoice price.

 Sealing the Deal